 This is the challenge with small sample sizes.
 If the survey had only included 50 people, you’d be suspicious.
 And if it included 50,000 people, you probably wouldn’t be worried.
 But what about 500?
 Our intuition is good at the extremes but not in the middle.
 Without more information, it’s hard to know if the 500-person sample size is sufficient.

 The exaggerated faith in small samples is only one example of a more general illusion – we pay more attention to the content of messages than to information about their reliability, and as a result end up with a view of the world around us that is simpler and more coherent than the data justify.
 Jumping to conclusions is a safer sport in the world of our imagination than it is in reality.

 Here’s a test of your sensitivity to sample size, courtesy of Max Bazerman in Judgment in Managerial Decision Making: A town has two hospitals; 45 babies are born each day in the larger one and 15 are born in the smaller one.
-Overall about 51% of babies are boys but of course the exact percentage varies day to day.
-During one year, both hospitals tracked the number of days in which more than 60% of the babies born were boys.
+Overall, about 51% of babies are boys but of course the exact percentage varies day to day.
+For one year, both hospitals tracked the number of days in which more than 60% of the babies born were boys.
 Which hospital had more of these days?

 A. The larger hospital

 B. The smaller hospital

 C. About the same (within 5% of each other)

 Did you guess C?
 Most people incorrectly choose C when the right answer is B. Having 60% boys in one day is a rare event and statistics tell us that we’re more likely to observe a rare event in a small sample than in a large one.